We’re constantly being asked by candidates if we could tell them what exercises we’ll be using for our Assessment Centers.

 I’m really sorry, but… no, we cannot share the actual exercises with you.

 I mean, could you picture sports coaches revealing each other’s game plans before the match…?

-What I CAN share though is some generic information on the Assessment Centre approach as well as some tips on how best to prepare for one.
+What I CAN share though is some generic information on the Assessment Center approach as well as some tips on how best to prepare for one.

-We use Assessment Centres – or ACs in short – to expose candidates to different settings and environments that allow us to see how they perform.
+We use Assessment Centers – or ACs in short – to expose candidates to different settings and environments that allow us to see how they perform.

 We have you face different tasks and challenges that allow us to see more of the real you.

 Consider the AC experience your chance of showing us who you are and why you’re the best fit for a position.

 That said, the ACs are also a great opportunity for you to find out more about us and see what it’s like to be part of adidas.

 As part of the experience you will also get a sneak preview into our life at the adidas ‘World of Sports’ Headquarters or one of our amazing office locations worldwide.